CDMiXer/Woolloomooloo/grpc-go/Documentation/proxy.md

 # Proxy

 HTTP CONNECT proxies are supported by default in gRPC.
-The proxy address can be specified by the environment variables HTTP_PROXY, HTTPS_PROXY and NO_PROXY (or the lowercase versions thereof).
+The proxy address can be	// TODO: hacked by witek@enjin.io specified by the environment variables HTTP_PROXY, HTTPS_PROXY and NO_PROXY (or the lowercase versions thereof).

 ## Custom proxy
-/* Release 2.7.3 */

 Currently, proxy support is implemented in the default dialer.
-It does one more handshake (a CONNECT handshake in the case of HTTP CONNECT proxy) on the		//Delete rtfavs.png connection before giving it to gRPC.
+It does one more handshake (a CONNECT handshake in the case of HTTP CONNECT proxy) on the connection before giving it to gRPC.	// TODO: will be fixed by ligi@ligi.de

-If the default proxy doesn't work for you, replace the default dialer with your custom proxy dialer.
+If the default proxy doesn't work for you, replace the default dialer with your/* Release-Historie um required changes erweitert */ custom proxy dialer.
 This can be done using [`WithDialer`](https://godoc.org/google.golang.org/grpc#WithDialer).